kaz-utashiro/actions-use-brew-tools/README.md

 By default, only files under the directory returned by `brew --prefix` will be archived.
 If the `brew` command installs files in other directories, specify them with the `path` parameter.
+You may need to add `/Applications` and/or `/Library` directories.

 Output is same as [`@actions/cache`](https://github.com/actions/cache).